redpanda-data/kminion/README.md

 - [x] Provides per consumergroup:topic lag metrics (removes a topic's metrics if a single partition metric in that topic couldn't be fetched)
 - [x] Created to use in Kubernetes clusters (has liveness/readiness check and helm chart for easier setup)

+## Roadmap

+- [ ] Adding more tests, especially for decoding all the kafka binary messages.
+The binary format sometimes changes with newer kafka versions.
+To ensure that all kafka versions will be supported and future kafka minion changes are compatible, I'd like to add tests on this
+- [ ] Getting more feedback from users who run Kafka Minion in other environments
+- [ ] Add processing of group meta data messages, so that more information about consumer groups can be exposed
+- [ ] Add sample Grafana dashboard

 ## Setup

 ### Environment variables